3kwa/desolation/README.md

 Exploring making it easy to design an S-Expressions based Domain Specific Language which reference primitives are implemented in Python.

-Very muich a Work In Progress :P
+Very much a Work In Progress :P